OREL-group/Project-Management-SP-24/Final Papers/Tom Jiang.md

 - The game should have a complete main story line
 - The final product should have completed rougelike elements including character skill prograssion and base building
 - The final product should have completed exploration elements that has at least 3 different enemy faction/biomes and procedually generated missions & maps with difficulty progression.
-- The final product should have completed combat elements that include offer a large selection of equiptment/cards, which can be crafted or obtained through exploration & combat.
-Or to be further customized inside the base.
+- The final product should have completed combat elements that include offer a large selection of equiptment/cards, which can be crafted or obtained through exploration, trading & combat.
+Or to be further customized.

+#### Target Audiance
+The

 __Paragraph heading__